-- 1. Students are required to complete three approved courses for the culture studies requirement. - 2.
-Students must complete one of the three courses from list A. - 3.
-Students must take another course, either from list A or from list B. - 4.
-Students must complete a third course from list C. See the appendix section "Indianapolis Course Lists-Approved Culture Studies Courses by Departments" in this bulletin. - 5.
+- Students are required to complete two approved courses for the culture studies requirement. - 2.
+Students must complete one of the two courses from list A or B. - Students must complete another course from list C. See the appendix section "Indianapolis Course Lists-Approved Culture Studies Courses by Departments" in this bulletin. - 4.
 Students who successfully complete an academic year abroad in a program sponsored by the Indiana University Office of Overseas Study will partially satisfy the culture studies requirement of one course from List A and a second course from List A or B through the course work they will take on the year-long program.
 Students participating in academic year-long programs sponsored by other universities may petition for a similar exception, providing materials from courses taken and evidence of the general cultural emphasis of the program.